ChrisMaherLab/SV-Hotspot/README.md

       * Save the file with the name ```chromsize.tsv``` and place in the genome name folder you created in step 1.
       * In case your genome is not available in the UCSC genome releases, you need to prepare a a tab-delimited file with two columns, <b>chrom</b> and <b>size</b> and do step 3.
+-->

 2. Structural variants file in [BEDPE format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) (Example of how to prepare this file is available in <b>test_data</b> folder).
+In case only VCF files are available, please try to convert them to BEDPE format using existing tools such vcftobedpe form svtools.
+Instructions on how to install it and use it can be found [here](https://github.com/hall-lab/svtools/blob/master/README.md).

 <u>Optional files:</u>
 1. Expression data in a matrix format where the first column represents the feature (e.g. gene) and columns represents samples.
 See the example provided at <b>test_data</b> folder.
 Please note that features in this file have to be unique.